 Risk management is considered an integral part of running the business of Suominen, and the identification and assessment of risks is an essential element of internal control.
-The aim is to focus on material risks that are significant from a business perspective.
+The aim is to focus on the material risks that are significant from a business perspective.
 Risks are categorized into strategic, operational, financial and hazard risks.

 Operational risks are considered to potentially have a material value in transactions with external parties.
 However, the Company’s policies, instructions, process check-ups, allocation of tasks and standards set up by total quality operating systems help to establish a prudent environment in which exposure to material risks can be mitigated.